k0pernicus/website/content/posts/burned_out.md

 This is difficult sometimes to discuss with a "3-months experienced Ruby developer" that contradicts you on real facts (how a computer runs and why his code is slow... and may crash randomly), and to listen him explaining why he will not optimize his code as "servers with 8 gigabytes of RAM is cheap now.
 And the entire project does not runs the fans of my macbook so...
 Dah.".

+There is no more passion, no more "Computer Science culture", nothing more than a, excuse me for that image, a code monkey.
+A code monkey who is coding because "coding is fun" but not thinking deeply about what (s)he is doing...

+I don't blame those guys for "coding for fun" and not having a good "Computer Science culture", but I am blaming the famous "Industry" in not proposing them to be better at what they are doing most of the time, and blaming the "Industry" for erasing / deleting several strong components of what makes a good developer: culture, testing, and good overall engineer skills.

 #### Second note

 For those who are interested about "collapse of programmers knowledge", there is an interesting talk from Jonathan Blow about that, which resumes itself the current situation in the Industry.